• Skip to primary navigation

 Line the bottom of a 7" spring form pan with parchment paper and grease the sides with olive oil or coconut oil.
 Pour the batter into the pan and bake in preheated oven for 45 minutes.

-Cool, Style and Serve
+Step 3.
+Cool, Style, and Serve

-Once baked, allow the cake to cool for30 minutes.
+Once baked, allow the cake to cool for 30 minutes.
 Remove from the pan and transfer to the freezer for 30 minutes.
 This will allow the cake to firm up to make slicing it in half easier and cleaner.

 To decorate, slice the cake in half horizontally.
 Spread a layer of ricotta cheese on the first half of the cake and top with lemon curd.
 Place half the berries on top, then top with the other half of the cake.
 Repeat with another layer of ricotta, lemon curd and berries.
 Finish with a sprinkling of icing sugar and a few leaves of basil.